EVERYTHING YOU NEED TO KNOW

 Gold filled jewelry has the thickest amount of gold applied to a base metal.
 While the inner material is protected from tarnishing from daily wear, this metal is not considered hypoallergenic, cannot be reused or resized, and is not safe from reaction to harsh chemicals including chlorine.

-The process of vermeil involves electroplating a layer of gold to silver to a base of Sterling Silver.
+The process of vermeil involves electroplating a layer of gold to a base of Sterling Silver.
 The cost is lower, but like plating, wears off in time, beyond repair.

-The process of vermeil involves electroplating a layer of gold to silver to a base of Sterling Silver.
+The process of vermeil involves electroplating a layer of gold to a base of Sterling Silver.
 The cost is lower, but like plating, wears off in time, beyond repair.